Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My

-You need to make sure this information is available to consumers before they even reach your website.
+You need to ensure this information is readily available to consumers before reaching your website.

-Although most of this information can likely be found on your website, Google My Business indexes the content you provide for consistency across Google Search and Maps (Google Local Guides can also review and edit your listings for consistency).
+Although your website likely already has all these details, GMB takes it to the next level.
+The search engine indexes the content you provide for consistency across Google Search and Maps (Google Local Guides can also review and edit your listings for consistency).

 However, it’s not just a place to find basic information about your business.

 When you optimize Google My Business, it acts as a powerful tool that can increase your revenue and provide valuable insights about your customers.

-I’m going to explain its importance and how you can optimize it to generate more sales.
+In this post, I explain its importance and how you use GMB optimization to generate more sales.

 Let’s face it.
 Google dominates search.

 According to Statcounter, approximately 92% of all searches happen on Google.

 To put things into perspective, that’s up to a whopping nine billion searches per day.

 The kicker?
 Most people don’t get past Google’s first page of search results.

 A study examined the number of click-throughs for each Google search result and found the top three organic results received almost 70 percent of all clicks on the first page.

-In other words, your customers are finding what they need on Google’s first page.
+In other words, your customers find what they need on Google’s first page.